Master of Arts in Occupational Therapy: The One Year Program for the Practicing Therapist

 - An IELTS of 6.5 with no less than 6 on each band score.

-*Conditional admission may be possible if one of these two criteria is slightly below the requirement.
+*Conditional admission may be possible if one of the following GPA and GRE criteria is slightly below the requirement: (1) cumulative GPA, (2) verbal score, (3) quantitative score, (4) analytical writing score.
 If you have questions about your specific situation, please feel free to contact us.

-**International applicants are responsible for communicating with NBCOT regarding their eligibility status.
+**International applicants are responsible for communicating with NBCOT® regarding their eligibility status.
 This criterion is not required if applicant does not wish to practice in the United States.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT® certification examination or attain state licensure.

 In order to be reviewed, the application and required application materials must be received by the Division’s Admissions Committee prior to February 15th for a fall semester start.
 Submit your application well in advance of the deadline and note that transcripts and other application materials may take three weeks or more to be processed by the Office of Admissions and then made available to our office.
 Please plan accordingly.

-Applications received after Feb 15th are also welcome and will be processed on a space available basis.
+Applications received after February 15th are also welcomed and will be processed on a space available basis.

-Apply online by going to www.usc.edu/admission/graduate/apply at least three weeks before the departmental application deadline to allow adequate time for processing.
+Apply online at www.usc.edu/admission/graduate/apply at least three weeks before the departmental application deadline to allow adequate processing time.
 Be sure to complete the supplemental portion that relates to occupational therapy.
 You also should arrange to have transcripts and test scores sent to USC in time to meet this deadline.

 Materials to be submitted by applicants